-Welcome to AmeriHealth Caritas Next, the AmeriHealth Caritas VIP Next, Inc. HMO Benefit Program offered both on and off on the Health Insurance Exchange[®].
-AmeriHealth Caritas Next offers affordable health plans for eligible individuals or families who do not have coverage through their employer and do not qualify for Medicare or Medicaid.
+Welcome to AmeriHealth Caritas Next, the AmeriHealth Caritas North Carolina, Inc. HMO Benefit Program offered both on and off the Health Insurance Marketplace®.

+AmeriHealth Caritas Next offers affordable health plans for eligible individuals or families who do not have coverage through their employer, and do not qualify for Medicare or Medicaid.

-Participating on the Exchange aligns with our vision to empower those in need across their full life journey by providing a health insurance option for those who otherwise would have no access to health insurance coverage.
-It allows you, the provider, to continue to work with our Members under a commercial reimbursement arrangement, if they are no longer eligible for our Medicaid plan, AmeriHealth Caritas Delaware.
+Participating on the Exchange aligns with our vision to empower those in need across their full life journey, by providing a health insurance option for those who otherwise would have no access to health insurance coverage.
+It allows you, the Provider, to continue to work with our Members under a commercial reimbursement arrangement, if they are no longer eligible for Medicaid plan AmeriHealth Caritas North Carolina.

-Thank you for your participation in the AmeriHealth Caritas Next provider network.
+Thank you for your participation in the AmeriHealth Caritas Next Provider network.
 We look forward to working with you!